-- Transfer batter to the refrigerator to chill/thicken for 20 minutes, and preheat oven to 350 degrees F. Grease two large baking sheets with non-stick spray (if you don’t have two baking sheets, just use one and bake the cakes in 4 batches // use fewer or more baking sheets, as needed, if altering batch size).
+- Transfer batter to the refrigerator to chill/thicken for 20 minutes, and preheat oven to 350 degrees F (176 C).
+Grease two large baking sheets with non-stick spray (if you don’t have two baking sheets, just use one and bake the cakes in 4 batches // use fewer or more baking sheets, as needed, if altering batch size).

 - Once the oven is preheated, scoop out 1 heaping Tbsp amount of batter onto the prepared baking sheets, leaving at least 1-inch of room for spreading.
 Use your tablespoon to slightly spread them into a small disc.
 One standard baking sheet should fit 12 cakes.
 Repeat on second baking sheet.